Telefonica/puppet-github-actions-runner/README.md

 # GitHub Actions Runner

-Automatic configuration for running GitHub Actions on Debian hosts as a service
+Automatic configuration for running GitHub Actions as a service

 #### Table of Contents